-Please allow us to suggest you some sightseeings and museums to make your stay in Tallinn a more pleasurable one.
+Please allow us to suggest some sightseeings and museums to make your stay in Tallinn a more pleasurable one.
 We hope you find our suggestions below useful, but in case you are looking for something extra, please visit this website about Tallinn treasures.

-A walk through Tallinn’s Old Town brings a heightened understanding of the rich history of the town, as well as a mysterious sense of the atmosphere of the old days: many of the houses in Tallinn Old Town are claimed to be haunted even these days and on the Town Hall Square you can still see the stones marking the location of the guillotine and torture posts.
+A walk through Tallinn’s Old Town brings a heightened understanding of the rich history of the town, as well as a mysterious sense of the atmosphere of the old days.
+Many of the houses in Tallinn Old Town are claimed to be haunted even these days and on the Town Hall Square you can still see the stones marking the location of the guillotine and torture posts.

-If you wish to see the sights outside the Old Town, the most comfortable way for that is using the City Tour hop on, hop off buses that depart about 200m from theMy City Hotel in Tallinn Old Town.
+If you wish to see the sights outside the Old Town, the most comfortable way for that is using the City Tour hop-on, hop-off buses.
+They depart about 200m from the My City Hotel in Tallinn Old Town.
 You can choose between three different routes.

 If you stay in My City Hotel in Tallinn, you find yourself in the heart of one sight.
 Tallinn’s medieval Old Town is included in the UNESCO World Heritage list.
 Its oldest walls, towers and churches date back to the 13th century.
-Its winding, cobbled streets lead to merchants’ houses, courtyards and handicraft stalls.
+It’s winding, cobbled streets lead to merchants’ houses, courtyards, and handicraft stalls.

 The Old Town has two parts – Toompea Hill, once home to the noble families who ruled the country, and Lower Town.
 There are viewing platforms in the Old Town, where you can enjoy the scenic view over the city and these are also perfect for watching the sunset.

 The Kadriorg Art Museum is the only museum in Estonia devoted to foreign art.
 Estonia’s largest collection of western European and Russian art (about 9,000 works of art from the 16th to 20th centuries) is located here.

-The museum is located in Kadriorg Park in Tallinn, in a Baroque palace built by Tsar Peter the Great of Russia as a summer residence.
+The museum is located in Kadriorg Park in Tallinn.
+In a Baroque palace built by Tsar Peter the Great of Russia as a summer residence.

-It is not only a historic display of medieval life, but you can experience it yourself – ride in a carriage, get acquainted with domestic animals and enjoy a picnic in the fresh air.
+It is not only a historic display of medieval life, you can experience it yourself.
+Ride in a carriage, get acquainted with domestic animals and enjoy a picnic in the fresh air.
 Like in any village, there is a church, a tavern, a school, some mills, a fire station, etc.

 The Kumu Art Museum in Tallinn houses the national art collection and is a must-see for visitors interested in learning about Estonian culture.
 The spectacular building opened in 2006, offering a vibrant showcase for a range of excellent exhibitions.
 Located on the edge of th picturesque Kadriorg Park, the Kumu Art museum is one of Tallinn’s highlights.